A day-ahead market model for power systems: benchmarking and security implications: Results

 Table~\ref{EuroEM_table_flows} presents the total trade capacity between the zones and the average utilized capacity for each of the models.
-The capacity between the zones is similarly utilized by the three models, with the lowest utilization observed by the DAM.
+The capacity between the zones is similarly utilized by the three models, with the lowest utilization observed by the DAM, especially in the direction of Zone 1 - Zone 2.
 The capacity is sufficient and does not cause price inequality between the control zones.
-This is attributed to the sufficient domestic production in all control zones and the more frequent activation of storage units, which provide domestic flexibility.
+We attribute this behavior in the DAM model to sufficient domestic production across all control zones and to the more frequent activation of storage units, which provide domestic flexibility.
 The Zone 2 - Zone 1 interconnection is heavily utilized by all three models, due to the large installation of cheap thermal generation in Zone 2.
-Surprisingly, the DAM utilizes the Zone 3 - Zone 2 interconnection more than the Zone 1 - Zone 2 interconnection, contrasting the other models.